Ethics Opinions

 Based upon this Canon, Informal Opinion No. 509, ABA, was drafted.
 The facts of that opinion involved a partnership which existed under the name of A, B, and C. Members of the firm were A, B, D and E. Because A did not devote all his time to the partnership work, he was compensated by negotiation at the end of every year.
 The other members of the firm were compensated on a percentage basis.
 B died and A and E formed a new partnership with D practicing law in his own name.
 The partnership agreement of the old firm requires a division of all fees ultimately collected for all business entrusted to the old partnership at the time of B's death, including fees for professional services rendered by D or by the firm of A and E subsequent to B's death.
 The Committee determined that a division of fees with the estate of B would violate the Canon because the parties would divide fees for work done subsequent to B's death with B's estate, a non-lawyer.
 The Committee encouraged considerable latitude in determining what portion of the total charge for completion of unfinished work of the old firm was attributable to work done by the old firm on matters prior to B's death.
 It was pointed out that no fixed rule could be laid down for this and that the circumstances of each case would be controlling.

-Construction of these opinions along with DR 3- 102 (2) requires the Committee to find that in the present factual situation, B may not compensate A's estate with any division of fees other than from cases chat the partnership worked on with compensation on a quantum meriut basis.
+It is the opinion of the Committee that since there was not agreement Rule 5.4, MRPC, requires the Committee to find that in the present factual situation, B may not compensate A's estate with any division of fees other than from cases chat the partnership worked on with compensation on a quantum meruit basis.